 For instance, in most misdemeanor cases the judge does not request a “probation report” from the county probation department.
 An exception is misdemeanor cases involving sex crimes in California.6

-Another difference is that misdemeanor probationers do not have a "probation officer.”
-Instead, they go to back to court every now and then to report to a judge on their progress.
+Another difference is that there is no “misdemeanor probation officer.”
+Instead, probationers go to back to court every now and then to report to a judge on their progress.

 Judges have a great deal of discretion in crafting probation conditions in California.
 But misdemeanor probation conditions must always be: